 To find a notary, you could look in a phone book or contact the public library or your bank.

 Complete Parts 1, 2 and 3 of the Application for Appointment as Notary Public following the instructions on the form (mail the completed application with the fee of $45.00, payable to the Treasurer of Virginia, Secretary of the Commonwealth for processing).

 After you send in your application to the Secretary of the Commonwealth, in about four weeks you will be sent a letter by the Secretary that your application for appointment has been approved.
-Due to the current COVID-19 situation, APPOINTMENTS ARE NECESSARY until further notice.
 Please call our office at 703-792-6036 or email us at [email protected] to confirm we have your certificate.
-An appointment cannot be made until we have recieved your information from the Notary Office in Richmond.
+The Clerk's office cannot administer the oath of office until we have received your information from the Notary Office in Richmond.

 If a certificate is not picked up within 60 days of issuance (not the date the letter was received), it is returned to the Secretary of the Commonwealth and the applicant will have to reapply.

 If you change your name, etc., contact the Notary Office in Richmond 804-692-2536.

 |Notary Qualification Fee||$10.00|

 |•||Authentication/Apostille, Secretary of the Commonwealth|

 Please notify the Circuit Court Clerk's Office by email if you find that any of the links on this page do not work.-